mmctl/easycrypt-ext/README.md

 ## Basics

 1. **Install and configure EasyCrypt Ext (this package)**
-    Add the following snippet to your initialization file.
+    Add the following snippet to your initialization file, which will install EasyCrypt Ext the next time Emacs launches.
 All settings appear under `:config` and are set to the recommended defaults.
 However, each one is
     optional: you can remove, keep, or adjust them as you like.

     ```emacs-lisp
     ;; Install EasyCrypt Ext if not already available